The Cost of Clenching and Grinding

 - Bulky bone build up on the floor of your mouth

-- Ear pain or ringing in the ears (even congestion)
+- Ear pain, ringing in the ears, or stuffy/congested ears

 - Back pain